Small but quick: Bhutan vaccinates 93% of adults in 16 days

 Dr. Pandup Tshering, secretary to the Ministry of Health, said jabs were still being provided to those who could not get vaccinated during the campaign period and that the country had enough doses to cover its entire population.

-Bhutan has recorded 910 infections with the coronavirus and one COVID-19 death so far.
-It has a mandatory 21-day quarantine for all people arriving in the country.
+Bhutan has recorded 910 coronavirus infections and one death since the pandemic began.

+Bhutan has a mandatory 21-day quarantine for all people arriving in the country.
 All schools and educational institutions are open and are monitored for compliance with COVID-19 protocols, Tshering said.

 Bhutan is the last remaining Buddhist kingdom in the Himalayas.
 But the country has transitioned from an absolute monarchy to a democratic, constitutional monarchy.